There are two registers in Latvia:

 - pledge rights established with respect to the immovable property and the amount of the pledge,

 - notifications establishing the aforementioned pledge rights,

 - amendments to these records and deletions.

-Is access to the Latvian central computerised land register free of charge?
+Is the access to the State Unified Computerised Land Register free of charge?

-The search function for registered real estate is free.
-However, there is a charge of EUR 4.27 for viewing a portfolio.
+The search function for registered immovable property in the State Unified Computerised Land Register is free.
+However, there is a charge of EUR 5.00 for viewing a portfolio.

-You can search for information on registered real estate in the central computerised land register by:
+You can search for information on registered immovable property in the State Unified Computerised Land Register by:

 - portfolio number,